Bringing AI to quantum - new automation and optimization capabilities to help the research community move faster

 In addition, we have identified new opportunities for software-defined quantum sensors, to enable mode-switching between broadband and tunable narrowband in real time, a capability beyond existing sensors.

-“Q-CTRL are experts in quantum control infrastructure software and software-defined quantum hardware, and we are excited to have debuted our first-ever quantum hardware demonstrator at the Army Quantum Technology Challenge this year,” said Russell Anderson, Head of Quantum Sensing.
+Our team are experts in quantum control infrastructure software and software-defined quantum hardware, and we are excited to have debuted our first-ever quantum hardware demonstrator at the Army Quantum Technology Challenge this year.

 By combining advances in system design with new modes of operation unlocked by advanced software, AI automation, and signal processing, our quantum sensing technology enables capabilities that are impossible with existing systems.